-Posttraumatic stress disorder (PTSD) is a mental illness that can develop after witnessing or experiencing a life-threatening event, for example combat, a natural disaster, a car accident, or sexual assault.
+PTSD (or post-traumatic stress disorder) is defined as a mental disease that develops from experiencing or witnessing a scarring event, for example combat, a disaster, a car accident, or sexual assault.

-It is normal to have distressing memories of the traumatic event, feel on the edge, or have trouble sleeping.
+It is normal to have distressing memories of the moment that caused you to feel great trauma, feel on the edge, or have trouble sleeping.
 Most people, however, will start to improve and experience fewer symptoms after a few weeks or months.
-They will then be able to progress with their daily lives.

 If it has been longer than a few months, and you’re still having little-improved symptoms, you may have post-traumatic stress disorder (PTSD).
 For some people with PTSD, symptoms may not develop until later, or they may come and go over a span of time.
-If your symptoms last longer than three months, cause you great distress or disrupt your work or home life, you should seek care from mental health professionals.
+If your symptoms remain for more than three months, cause you torment or disrupt your home or work life, you should seek care from mental health professionals.

-There are four general types of PTSD symptoms–though there is not one set way to experience PTSD–including reliving the event (also called re-experiencing symptoms); avoiding situations that remind you of the event; negative changes in beliefs and feelings; hyper alert of surroundings (often called hyperarousal).
+There are a few different strains of PTSD symptoms–though there is not one set way to experience PTSD–including having to relive the moment; avoiding events or places that may trigger it; unwanted changes toward beliefs and feelings; hyper alert of surroundings (often called hyperarousal).

 Reliving the Event: For sufferers of PTSD, memories from the traumatic event can return at any time.
 Some sufferers feel the same level of fear as they did at the time of the event.
 Some common manifestations are: Nightmares; flashbacks, where you feel like you are going physically through the event again; and triggers, when you see, smell or hear something that leads to you mentally reliving the event.
 Some example of triggers are news reports, seeing an accident, or hearing a car backfire.